 Biomechanical engineering is a field which employs quantitative methods in physics, chemistry and biology to develop innovative medical technologies.
 At CU, we draw from our strengths in biomechanics – the application of classical and quantum mechanics to analyze biological systems – and product design to tackle current and emerging medical challenges, including those in the areas of biomaterials, tissue engineering, imaging and theranostics.

-Micro/Nanoscale research involves micro- and nano-electromechanical systems (MEMS and NEMS) for transducers, sensors, and actuators.
-Strengths include atomic, nano, and micro fabrication technologies and advanced packaging.
-Visible, active programs are also underway in nano and microscale characterization, simulation, and design of materials.
+Micro/Nanoscale research involves micro- and nano-electromechanical systems (MEMS and NEMS) for transducers, sensors and actuators.
+Strengths include atomic, nano, micro fabrication technologies and advanced packaging.
+Visible, active programs are also underway in nano and microscale characterization, simulation and design of materials.

 Department research activities are supported by a wide range of industrial and federal agencies such as the National Science Foundation (NSF), Department of Energy (DOE), National Aeronautics and Space Administration (NASA), National Institute of Health (NIH), Environmental Protection Agency (EPA), Centers for Disease Control and Prevention (CDC), Air Force Office of Scientific Research (AFOSR) and Defense Agency Research Project Association (DARPA).
 Some research activities are carried out through interdisciplinary department research centers including the Joint Center for Combustion and Environmental Research (JCCER), and Membrane Applied Science and Technology (MAST) Center.